-Caravanserai: A place where cultures meet is a new cultural engagement program launched by Arts Midwest on behalf of the U.S. Regional Arts Organizations with support from the Doris Duke Foundation for Islamic Art.
-This groundbreaking initiative intends to open and expand the dialogue between American communities and contemporary Muslim societies using the arts as a point of entry.
+Caravanserai: A place where cultures meet was a cultural engagement program launched by Arts Midwest on behalf of the U.S. Regional Arts Organizations with support from the Doris Duke Foundation for Islamic Art.
+This groundbreaking initiative opened dialogue between American communities and contemporary Muslim societies using the arts as a point of entry.

 - Introduce American audiences to some of the most exciting and dynamic artists from the Muslim world.

 - Enhance Americans’ knowledge of the diverse cultures present in today’s Muslim societies.

 - Advance mutual understanding among all program participants and audiences.

 Starting in 2011, Caravanserai hosted a series of deeply contextualized residency tours in communities across the United States.
 During each season, presenting organizations hosted week-long music residencies featuring different ensembles, which included educational workshops, community outreach events, and public performances.
 Several seasons also featured unique residencies with Muslim filmmakers.

 Caravanserai: American Voices

 The 2015–2016 season invited Muslim American musicians to share their cross-cultural stories in unique, contemporary expressions—hip-hop, rap, soul, dance, pop, rock, and jazz fused with the musical influences of their cultural traditions.
 The program visited Grand Forks, ND; Fergus Falls, MN; and Traverse City, MI.